 Given the international popularity of the expression, it is not surprising to find “c’est la vie” at the center of many philosophical and artistic reflections.
 Here are some of the most famous quotes about the phrase, said by philosophers, writers, musicians, and thinkers throughout the ages.

-- “Comme disent les cains-ri, c’est la vie” (=As the Americans say, that’s life) by OrelSan: first rap album seller in France last year, the Norman artist reinforces the image that the French have of the expression through this punchline, namely, that it has been used so much by English speakers, that it is now considered more American than French.
+By OrelSan: first rap album seller in France in 2021, the Norman artist reinforces the image that the French have of the expression through this punchline, namely, that it has been used so much by English speakers, that it is now considered more American than French.

 In the music